chri3i/Ruvaak-Readme/README.md

 - _YOU_ for reading this.
 - Althro for assisting with so many things.
 And allowing me to fork the readme.
 You’re awesome.
-- Chef for the help with the armors
+- Chef for the help with the armors.
 - Spaniard for being an invaluable source of knowledge and helping me a lot with the mod choices.
 - Destiny for proofreading the readme and pointing out many errors.
-Also for testing the list and giving helpful suggestion to improve it
+Also for testing the list and giving helpful suggestion to improve it.
 - Astro for testing and giving reports, more detailed than I ever expected.
-Seriously, thanks a lot
+Seriously, thanks a lot.
 - The Animonculory Dev Team.
+- Guitarninja for walking me through uploading the list.
 - Noggog for Mutagen.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.